Zooz/predator/README.md

 ### Important Deployment Tips
 Predator is production ready and fully tested and can be deployed in all of the following platforms listed.
 Please follow these guidelines when deploying Predator:
 1. Deploy Predator using only tagged releases and not `latest`.
-2. Predator-Runner docker image version (`zooz/predator-runner:$TAGGED_VERSION`) must match the Predator's version running in order to be fully compatible with all features.
+2. Predator-Runner docker image version (`zooz/predator-runner:$TAGGED_VERSION`) must match the Predator's `major.minor` version running in order to be fully compatible with all features.
+Patched versions don't have to match, but it is recommended to use latest patch version.
+    - For example, Predator version 1.6 (`zooz/predator:1.6`) should run Predator-Runner version 1.6 as well (`zooz/predator-runner:1.6`).

 ### Kubernetes
 Predator is designed to seamlessly deploy into your Kubernetes cluster.
 Install Predator from the [Helm Hub](https://hub.helm.sh/charts/zooz/predator)